Overview

 - Integrate NoSQL databases in applications.

-- Develop standard mobile applications for iOS and Android with the foundation needed to also research and develop advanced features.
+- Develop standard mobile applications for Android and other platforms, with the foundation needed to also research and develop advanced features.

 - Select and use code frameworks for productivity, safety, and reliability.